choreographies of choice

 Bios

 Ms. Georgia Simms (she/her) is a PhD student in the Critical Studies in Improvisation program at the University of Guelph.
-She is also an artist-mother who dances, performs, choreographs, facilitates, and organizes.
-Her current work investigates ‘ecstatic survival’, emotions, play, and relational repair through the blending of modern and post-modern sensibilities in solo, collective, and site-specific improvised movement composition.
+She is an artist-mother-scholar who dances, performs, choreographs, facilitates, and organizes.
+Her current work investigates ‘ecstatic survival’, emotions, discernment, play, and relational repair through the blending of modern and post-modern sensibilities in solo, collective, and site-specific improvised movement composition and performance.

 Dr. Sharon Engbrecht (they/them) comes from a background in theatre and visual arts, narrative theory, and critical studies in gender and sexuality.
 They have a knack for event planning and facilitating group events focused on storytelling and improvisation.
 Their research investigates questions of embodiment, identity, and relationality.